tomoya-sasaki/Code_Tips/R/ggplot2.md

   geom_col(show.legend = FALSE) + facet_wrap(~ .topic, scales = "free") +
   coord_flip()
 ```
 Here, we reorder `Word` column based on the values of `Proportion` column.
+If you put `-` before the `Proportion`, you can reverse the order.

 ## Legend関連
 ### 順番を変える